varunsrin/rusty_money/README.md

 assert_eq!(parts.iter().map(|m| m.try_to_minor_units().unwrap()).collect::<Vec<_>>(), vec![0, -50, -51]);
 ```

 Zero split counts, empty weights, and all-zero weights return `MoneyError::InvalidRatio`.
-Near Decimal's limits, intermediate division can round before flooring and produce shares whose total differs from the input.
-Intermediate arithmetic can also panic on overflow.
-A `Result` return type does not yet cover these allocation failures.
+Shares are calculated with exact integer quotient/remainder arithmetic and successful results preserve the floored total. `MoneyError::Overflow` is returned if the currency exponent exceeds 28, minor-unit arithmetic exceeds `i128`, the weight sum exceeds `u64`, or an individual share cannot be represented exactly as a Decimal.

 ### Formatting